raphaelvallat/yasa/README.rst

                   duration=(0.3, 1.5), freq_rem=(0.5, 5), downsample=True,
                   remove_outliers=False)

-The result of the detection is a `pandas DataFrame <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_...
+The result of the detection is a `pandas DataFrame <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_ where each row is a unique detected event (e.g. spindle, slow-waves, REMs) and each column a parameter of this event, including, the start and end timestamps, duration, amplitude, etc.

 .. table:: Output
    :widths: auto